reinhart1010/nix/docs/en/osx/fileicon.md

 ---
 # fileicon

-A macOS CLI to manage custom file and folder icons.
+Manage custom file and folder icons.
 More information: <https://github.com/mklement0/fileicon>.

 - Set a custom icon for a specific file or directory: